OlivierLDff/Qaterial/docs/Surfaces/RectangleAreaHandler.md

 The `RectangleAreaHandler` allow easy manipulation of a `start` and `end` **vector2d**.
 It can be used as an handler to select a particular area, to crop an image, etc...

-`start` and `end` are always normalized for easy manipulation.
+`start` and `end` are always normalized for easy manipulation (ie value are in between 0 and 1).
 The real coordinate are available with `realStartX`, `realStartY`, `realEndX`, `realEndY`.

-By default the size of the handler is undefined, so it is made to fill another Item.
+By default the size of the handler is undefined.
+It should fill a parent.

 ```js
 import QtQuick 2.0